kugurerdem/rugu.dev/content/english/blog/making-js-simple/index.md

 ---
-title: 'Making JavaScript Simple Again'
+title: 'Making JavaScript Simple Again (With The HyperScript Function)'
 date: 2025-06-29
 ---